st3v/waitfor/README.md

 ## Installation

 Make sure Go is installed and setup correctly.
-To pull the library into the `$GOPATH` directory, build the CLI, and put the binary into the `$GOBIN` directory, simply run:
+To pull the library into the `$GOPATH` directory, build the binary, and put it into the `$GOBIN` directory, simply run:

 ```
 go get github.com/st3v/waitfor/...